-If you would like to speak with a counselor, you can ask the Director of Graduate Studies to set up an appointment at CAPS for you, or you can contact the CAPS office directly between 8-5, Monday-Friday, at 479-575-5276.
+If you would like to speak with a counselor, you can ask the Director or Associate Director of Graduate Studies to set up an appointment at CAPS for you, or you can contact the CAPS office directly between 8-5, Monday-Friday, at 479-575-5276.
 (CAPS also offers 24-hour services through this number.)
 Group therapy is an option, as well as individual counseling.

-If your first counseling session is not a perfect fit, continue to make appointments with different counselors, at CAPS or elsewhere, or to explore different therapy groups until you find the setting in which you feel most comfortable.
-And always feel free to keep the Director of Graduate Studies informed with regard to your status.
-If you continue to experience mental health and/or emotional distress while in your graduate program, the Director of Graduate Studies can help you to pursue other options, including taking a leave of absence from your program until you are ready to return to your studies.
+If your first counseling session is not a perfect fit, we encourage you to continue to make appointments with different counselors, at CAPS or elsewhere, or to explore different therapy groups until you find the setting in which you feel most comfortable.
+And always feel free to keep the Director or Associate Director of Graduate Studies informed with regard to your status.
+If you continue to experience mental health and/or emotional distress while in your graduate program, the Director or Associate Director of Graduate Studies can help you to pursue other options, including taking a leave of absence from your program until you are ready to return to your studies.